data-srkh/data-analytic-internship/README.md

 * Converted relevant columns in both DataFrames to their appropriate data types using `pd.to_numeric()` and `pd.to_datetime()`.
 * This ensured data consistency and facilitated further analysis.
+---

+# Task 2

+### 1. Data Loading and Initial Exploration
+- Loaded and explored data from `QVI_data.csv`.
+- Reviewed data structure, column names, and initial statistics to understand its contents.

+### 2. Filtering Trial Stores
+- Filtered trial stores (77, 86, and 88) for detailed analysis.
+- Added a new column to group transactions by month for easier aggregation.

+### 3. Aggregating Monthly Metrics
+- Calculated key monthly metrics for trial stores, including:
+  - Total sales.
+  - Total unique customers.
+  - Total transactions.
+  - Average transactions per customer.

+### 4. Finding Control Stores
+- Identified potential control stores for trial store comparison by analyzing correlations of monthly metrics.
+- Focused on metrics such as total sales and total customers to determine similarity.

+### 5. Comparing Trial and Control Stores
+- Compared key performance metrics between trial and control stores:
+  - Total unique customers.
+  - Average transactions per customer.
+- Observed no significant differences due to the absence of suitable control stores with sufficient data overlap.